Brand Identity: How a brand is created

 When you start your own startup, you need to develop a strong brand.
 But what does that actually mean?
 What is a brand identity?

 It all starts with a business idea.
 Ideally, a good one!
-You want to sell a product the world desperately needs or offer a service that makes people’s lives easier.
-You have the idea – but how do you bring it to market?
-The answer is brand identity.
+You want to sell a product the world desperately needs or you plan to offer a service that makes people’s lives easier.
+You have the idea – but how do you bring it to market, and how do you make people notice it?
+The answer is: creating a brand identity.

-When you start a startup, the most important thing—besides having a good business idea—is to become visible to your potential customers.
+When you start a new business, the most important thing — besides having a good business idea — is to become visible to your potential customers.
 After all, what good is the best product if no one knows it exists?
-Most people will now think: Sure, I need a logo!
-That’s true—but what you really need is a brand!
+When they hear about branding, most people will think: Sure, I need a logo!
+That’s true, sort of.
+Because what you really need is a brand!
+The logo is only a part of that.

 What is a brand?

 A brand is more than just a logo or a name.
-A brand is the identity of your company, product, or service—your brand identity.
+A brand is the identity of your company, product, or service — the personality of your business, if you like.
 Its purpose is to create a certain impression in the minds of consumers.
-Your brand should differentiate you from your competitors, creating trust, emotion, and recognition.
+Your brand should differentiate you from your competitors, create trust, emotion, and recognition.

 In the legal sense, a trademark is a (protected) mark that distinguishes goods and services.
-According to Section 3 of the German Trademark Act, trademarks can be words, letters, numbers, images, colors, three-dimensional shapes, or sounds.
+Trademarks can be words, letters, numbers, images, colors, three-dimensional shapes, or sounds.

 A brand consists of various components – these can be visual elements like a logo, a color scheme, or a specific typography, but also verbal elements such as the brand name or a slogan.
 Many companies also use sounds as part of their brand.
 A brand also includes emotional and symbolic values: your brand personality (e.g., innovative, sustainable, luxurious), your brand values and messages (e.g., fairness in Fairtrade products), or the image you want to convey.
 Your image determines how your brand is perceived by the public.

-Your brand – or your brand – should have a clear brand design.
-This facilitates identification and ensures high recognition.
+Your brand should have a clear and concise brand design.
+This helps you audience to identity your brand and ensures high recognition.
 Brands convey messages and values and enable a consistent presence across all communication channels.
 They create an emotional connection by building trust and facilitating identification.
 This is the purpose of brand identity.
 It defines who or what your brand actually is.

 Branding: How is a brand created?

-The creation of a new brand or a new brand identity is a multi-stage process.
-Strategic thinking, careful planning, and creativity play a key role.
+The creation of a new brand – or a new brand identity – is a process that involves several steps.
+Strategic thinking, careful planning, and creativity play very important roles.
 The key steps in developing a new brand are:

-• Developing a Brand Name: Your brand name should be simple, memorable, easy to pronounce, and aligned with the brand’s values.
-Of course, you should also check whether the desired name already exists—in the same or a very similar form—and whether the name can be legally protected (trademark law, domain availability).
+- Developing a brand name: Your brand name should be simple, memorable, easy to pronounce, and aligned with the brand’s values.
+Of course, you should also check whether the desired name already exists, in the same or a very similar form, and whether the name can be legally protected (trademark law and domain availability).

-• Designing the brand identity: This step includes creating a recognizable logo, as well as defining a consistent, individual color scheme and appropriate typography.
+- Designing the brand identity: This step includes creating a recognizable logo (finally!), as well as defining a consistent, individual color scheme with an appropriate typography.
 Your brand style guide (or corporate style guide) establishes the design guidelines for a consistent appearance.

-• Creating a brand message and a brand experience: Storytelling involves telling a compelling brand story that appeals to the emotions of your potential customers.
+- Creating a brand message and a brand experience: Storytelling involves a compelling brand story that appeals to the emotions of your potential customers.
 It’s important to define an appropriate tone, how your brand “speaks”—e.g., formally, humorously, or inspiringly.

-• Brand building and market launch: Once you’ve defined your brand identity and the individual elements of your new brand, develop your marketing strategy.
-Now you determine which channels you want to use to communicate—e.g., online, offline, or social media.
-And you define the measures for your communication—i.e., campaigns or influencer marketing.
+- Brand building and market launch: Once you’ve defined your brand identity and the individual elements of your new brand, you can develop your marketing strategy.
+Now you determine which channels you want to use to communicate — e.g., online, offline, or social media.
+And you define the measures for your communication — i.e., campaigns or influencer marketing.

 Conclusion: